 The Landlord’s Game

-Monopoly®, as we know it today, monopolystarted out as a homespun folk game etched in crayon on oilcloth “boards.”
+Monopoly®, as we know it today, started out as a homespun folk game etched in crayon on oilcloth “boards.”
 Those who wanted one copied it from whomever taught them how to play – though the familiar, circuitous path of property squares, deeds, currency were quite similar to the type gathering dust on your shelf.
 The first prototype was patented in 1904 by little-known feminist Lizzie Magie, who tapped the hot new board-game trend as a teaching tool for demonstrating the inherently anti-social nature and general perils of monopolistic, rent-seeking capitalism. (“Lord Blueblood’s Estate” and “The Soakum Lighting Co.,” were among the many game spaces that doubled as plutocrat-derived jabs.)

 She called it The Landlord’s Game and, unable to find a corporate distributor, traveled around the Mid-Atlantic sharing it with left-wing intellectual circles.
 Like her, they were captivated by the ideology of anti-monopolist critic, author and philosopher Henry George, on which the game was based.